herotechcourse/kotlin-racingcar-precourse/README.md

 # kotlin-racingcar-precourse

 A simple Kotlin implementation of a car racing game with name validation.
+The project is implemented a focus on separation of concerns, testability, and readable structure.

 ## Features